Skip to content

 FTSdk.flushSyncData()

 Use FTSdk to actively sync dynamic configuration.
-When automatic updates do not meet requirements, adjust the update timing by actively calling.
+When automatic updates do not meet the requirements, adjust the update timing by actively calling this method.

 /**

-* Actively update remote remote configuration, call frequency affected by FTSDKConfig.setRemoteConfigMiniUpdateInterval
+* Actively update remote configuration, call frequency is affected by FTSDKConfig.setRemoteConfigMiniUpdateInterval

 */